 Public Utilities Code section 311(g)(1) provides that this resolution must be served on all parties and subject to at least 30 days public review.
-Section 311(g)(2) provides that this
+Please note that comments are due 20 days from the mailing date of this resolution.
+Section 311(g)(2) provides that this 30-day review period and 20-day comment period may be reduced or waived upon the stipulation of all parties in the proceeding.